Mastercard Chargeback RulesA Merchant’s Guide to Basic Mastercard Dispute Guidelines & Procedures

 In a Nutshell

 Mastercard chargeback rules are a complex and multi-faceted body of regulations.
-In this guide, we break down how they work for merchants and cardholders.
-We run down the basics of the Mastercard chargeback process, Mastercard chargeback reason codes, the Excessive Chargeback Merchant (ECM) program, and guidelines for compliance and merchant chargeback responses.
+In this guide, we break down how they work for merchants and cardholders, and explain when it’s okay (and not okay) to dispute charges.

 More than 110 million merchants in 210 countries across the world accept Mastercard.
 This includes 10.7 million sellers in the United States alone.
 Meanwhile, the payment juggernaut counts 3.1 billion cards in circulation, making them second only to Visa in terms of global market penetration.